API¶

 Add ‘freshness’ check to authentication.
 Is either an int specifying # of minutes, or a callable that returns a timedelta.
 For timedeltas, timedelta.total_seconds() is used for the calculations:

-If > 0, then the caller must have authenticated within the time specified (as measured using the session cookie).
+If > 0, then the caller must have authenticated within the time specified (as measured using the session cookie or authentication token).

 If < 0 (the default) no freshness check is performed.